 Even Disney, the one major Hollywood studio that was not bought by a major corporation but instead became one, rarely hired contract players for multiple films.
-Largely because Disney and none of the other studios make movies themselves anymore.
+Largely because Disney and many of the other studios never make movies themselves anymore.
 When you watch a modern film today, you rarely only see one opening logo at the beginning of the film, because Disney, Warner Bros., Universal, Paramount and Sony have become solely distributors while the actual film production is handled by other studios like Amblin and Pixar.

 This way some companies can focus on production while others can focus on marketing.